biscuit-auth/website/docs/src/Authorization-Policies.md

 This model guarantees that adding a block can only restrict what a token can do: by default, the only effect of adding a block to a token is to add new checks.

 It is possible for a rule, a check or a policy to consider facts defined in non-authority third-party blocks by explicitly providing the external public part of the keypair that signed the block.
-This allows considering facts from a non authority block while still making sure they come from a trusted party.
+This allows considering facts from a non-authority block while still making sure they come from a trusted party.

 ## Example tokens